adaptivekind/app-of-apps/README.md

 ArgoCD GitOps managed app of apps for Kubernetes lab environments for experimentation and learning.
 This app of apps provide git source of desired resources to for deployment into a Kubernetes cluster of your choosing.
-The README below covers how to spin this up quickly on a local machine with k3d.
+The README below covers how to spin this up quickly on a local machine.

 ArgoCD automatically applies updates to the resources in the git repository to the Kubernetes cluster.